-The city of Stockholm has implemented a fully electric construction site in Södermalm through a collaboration with Plugit and Northvolt.
-The site utilizes the Plugit Pro Mobile charging station, powered by Voltpack Mobile technology, to address the challenges of limited grid power and ensure that electric machinery, such as excavators, can operate throughout the day.
+The city of Stockholm has implemented a fully electric construction site in Södermalm.
+The site utilizes a mobile charging station to address the challenges of limited grid power and ensure that electric machinery, such as excavators, can operate throughout the day.